lizzochek/SelfAssessment/Skills/NodeJS.md

   - CommonJS modules : 🖐️ used
   - ECMAScript modules : 🖐️ used
   - node:module : 🖐️ used
-  - Caching in CJS and ESM
+  - Caching in CJS and ESM : 👂 heard
   - Modules as singletons : 👂 heard
   - Contexts and scripts node:vm : 👂 heard
   - Dependencies: npm, node_modules : 🖐️ used
   - Dependencies: package.json and package lock : 🖐️ used
-  - Module-based permissions model : 👂 heard
+  - Module-based permissions model : 🖐️ used
   - Isolation with modularity : 👂 heard
   - Dependency injection : 🖐️ used
   - DI containers : 👂 heard